CoderMohib/email-services/README.md

 ## Troubleshooting

-### SMTP Connection Error
+### API Key Error

-- Verify SMTP credentials are correct
+- Verify `BREVO_API_KEY` is set correctly
-- For Gmail, ensure App Password is used (not regular password)
-- Check if 2FA is enabled on your email account
+- Check if API key is active in Brevo dashboard
-- Verify SMTP_HOST and SMTP_PORT are correct
+- Ensure no extra spaces in the API key

+### Email Not Sent

+- Verify sender email is verified in Brevo dashboard
+- Check Brevo account limits (300 emails/day on free tier)
+- Check server logs for detailed error messages

 ### CORS Error